NixOS/nix.dev/source/concepts/flakes.md

 - Design
   - The flakes proposal was criticised for trying to solve too many problems at once and at the wrong abstraction layer.
+  - The design still has [various problems] including around versioning, composability, cross-compilation, and tight coupling with nixpkgs.
-  - There are still many [open design questions around the `nix` command line interface].
+  - There are also still many [open design questions around the `nix` command line interface].
 - Implementation
   - A number of [problems with the implementation] remain.
 - Process